alloc64/2BServices/README.md

 # 2B Services

-Set of services to be used in the 2B project supporting Android application development, marketing and deployment.
+Set of services used in the 2B project supporting Android application development, marketing and deployment.

 ## Services
 - adbid-api - REST API for bidding management